melt-umn/monto-v3-draft/content/draft01/index.md

 title = "Monto Version 3 Specification, Draft 1"
 +++

-# TODOs

- - Client Protocol:
-   - Actually properly define an error format, rather than just making it a string.
-There should be structured errors for:
-     - unfulfillable request (dependencies)
-     - could not contact service
-     - error 500 from service

 # Abstract

 This specification describes an improved iteration of the Monto protocol for Disintegrated Development Environments {{% ref monto %}}.
 These improvements allow for simpler implementations for Clients.
 They also make it feasible to have multiple Clients sharing a single Service, and for Services to be operated over the Internet (rather than on the local network or on a single machine).